Race Recap: Surf Coast Century, 50km

 Switching off my glee music, I opened up the playlist with all my favourite running songs and just hit shuffle.
 The first song was Me! by Taylor Swift.
 It was exactly what I needed to hear.
 My cadence naturally fell in line with the beat of the music.

 Then I saw them.
-The flashing lights of a path to direct you off the beach.
+The flashing lights of a path direct you off the beach.
 This was it.
 This was the end of my journey.
-My pace picked up and I focused on the lyrics of the songs I was listening to Panic! at the Disco “High Hopes” couldn’t have been a more perfect song.
+My pace picked up and I focused on the lyrics of the songs I was listening to Panic! at the Disco’s “High Hopes” couldn’t have been a more perfect song.

 I did it!